cfengine/documentation/getting-started/installation/general-installation/installation-enterprise-vagrant.markdown

 Vagrant performs the following processes:

-* Downloads the CentOS basebox used for both the hub and the client (if it has not already been cached by vagrant.
+* Downloads the basebox for both the hub and the client (if it has not already been cached by vagrant.
 * Provisions, installs and bootstraps the hub
 * Provisions, installs and bootstraps clients